Connective Tissue Disorders

 - This group of antibodies exhibit two main patterns of immunofluorescent staining: perinuclear (pANCA) and cytoplasmic (cANCA).

-- About 90% of cANCA is directed against PR3 and around 70% of pANCA against myeloperoxidase (MPO).
+- About 90% of cANCA is directed against proteinase 3 (PR3) and around 70% of pANCA against myeloperoxidase (MPO).

 - PR3-ANCA is commonly found in granulomatosis with polyangiitis (previously known as Wegener's granulomatosis) and can be found in microscopic polyangiitis.

-- MPO-ANCA is typically associated with microscopic polyangiitis or occasionally with Churg-Strauss syndrome.
+- MPO-ANCA is typically associated with microscopic polyangiitis or occasionally with Eosinophilic Granulomatosis with Polyangiitis (EGPA) - formerly known as Churg-Strauss syndrome).

 - The autoantibody profile can predict the disease pattern in some children with complex multi-system connective tissue disease.